Health Insurance for Cancer Patients in India | PolicyX

 Early Signs of Skin Cancer Using the ABCDE Rule

 For many, cancer can manifest visually, particularly on the skin.
-Because skin cancer pictures at early stages often look minor, public education on what to look for is paramount.
+Because skin cancer at early stages often looks minor, public education on what to look for is paramount.

-To successfully identify skin cancers in their early stages, familiarise yourself with the ABCDE rule for examining moles and spots:
+To successfully identify skin cancers in their early stages, familiarize yourself with the ABCDE rule for examining moles and spots:

 ABCDE IndicatorWhat to Look ForWhy It Matters